iTwenty/personal-website/content/posts/04-swift-collections/index.md

 MutableCollection seems like a simple addition, but it gives us access to useful methods like `swapAt(_:_:)` for swapping elements at two indices and `reverse()` for in-place reversal.
 One thing to be aware of while implementing MutableCollection is that subscript assignment should not change the length of the Collection itself.
 This is the reason why Strings don't conform to MutableCollection.
 Replacing a Character with another using subscript can change the length of String as Character itself doesn't have a fixed length.
 The length constraint is also the reason why MutableCollection doesn't provide methods like `remove(_:)`, `append(_:)`, `insert(_:at:)` etc which we typically associate with the word "mutable".

+Remember how Collection enabled us to move to any element using Index, but made no guarantees of the move being constant time?
+RandomAccessCollection is the protocol which gives us this guarantee.

 ### RandomAccessCollection
 A collection that supports efficient random access index traversal.
 RandomAccessCollections can move indices any distance and measure the distance between indices in O(1) time.
 Therefore, the fundamental difference between random access and bidirectional collections is that operations that depend on index movement or distance measurement offer significantly improved efficiency.
 The protocol definition is as simple as it gets -